Don’t Play With Fire

 Never leave a campfire unattended.
 Extinguish campfires with water, not dirt; It takes an estimated 2 gallons of water to completely extinguish a campfier.
 Drown, stir, and repeat until the fire is cool enough to touch.

-The reality is that too many natural areas have been degraded or destroyed by the misuse of fire, with unattended campfires being the biggest culprit of uncontrolled wildfire.
 In a single recent season, patrollers in Western Wyoming discovered an alarming 114 unattended campfires.

 Could a camp stove be used instead?